SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Business_Intelligence/Configuring_an_SLA/Making_an_SLA_generate_tickets.md

 > [!TIP]
 > See also:
+>
 > - [DMS Automation](xref:automation#dms-automation)
 > - [DMS Correlation](xref:correlation#dms-correlation)

->
+> [!NOTE]
-> You can also create a ticket using the *Create Ticket* action, this requires the soft-launch *CorrelationTicketAction* set to true.
+> You can also have a ticket generated using the "Create ticket" Correlation rule action, but this feature is currently still in preview.
+See [Creating a ticket](xref:Creating_a_ticket).